chenyvehtung/multimedia/README.md

 ## JavaScript

-A simple try of javascript, including a geek style webpage digital clock and an interative HTML learning page.
+A simple try of javascript, including a geek style webpage digital clock and an interactive HTML learning page.

 ![clock](_pics/4.jpg)